Alex Pastoor: Rheindorf Altach

 In March 2019, Pastoor became coach of Austrian Football Bundesliga club SCR Altach, for whom he had already played as a player.
 At the time of his appointment, Altach were one point above of the relegation zone in penultimate place in the league table.
 Under the Dutchman, the Vorarlberg side stabilised again and finally managed to stay in the league at the end of the season, eight points ahead of relegated Wacker Innsbruck.

 In the 2019–20 season, they were in mid-table for the entire season and finished the season in eighth place, which meant they were eligible to play-offs for European football, although they were eliminated in the first round by Austria Wien.

 In the 2020–21 season, they were again in a relegation battle throughout the season, and in February 2021, Pastoor was released with Altach bottom of the league table.
 On 23 February 2021, he was sacked from the team that was last in the Bundesliga.

 Almere City

 Pastoor was named manager of Eerste Divisie side Almere City in December 2021.
+Under his tenure, Almere City won their first ever promotion to the Eredivisie in the 2022–23 season.

+Indonesia

+On 8 January 2025, Pastoor was appointed as an assistant coach for the Indonesia national team under Patrick Kluivert.

+On 16 October 2025, following Indonesia elimination from the World Cup qualification, PSSI decided to parted ways with Kluivert and the rests of the coaching staffs including Pastoor through a mutual agreement.